 Of course, some small business owners simply don’t have this kind of budget.
 If you need a site for €400 or less, it can be done.
 Just realize you might get what you pay for.
-A good idea is to keep an eye out for website package deals from reputable web designers.

 How to find the right website designer for you

 Remember that list of “Websites I Like” that you made?
 Pull it out again.

 Contact the business owner of each site (or as many as you can).
 Find out who built their website.
 In some cases, it’ll be a full-time employee.
 It’s possible these people would help you in their spare time, but it’s better if you can find a full-time, self-employed web designer.